meithecatte/fake-static/README.md

+> WARNING: This is a shitpost.
+If that is not immediately clear to you, and if it
+> sounds like something you might want to use, **stop whatever you're doing immediately**
+> and go read the [Rustonomicon](https://doc.rust-lang.org/nomicon/) again and again
+> until you can recite it backwards while balancing on one leg.

 rustc hates him!
 Sidestep borrow checking with this weird trick.

 **Note:** This "may" cause undefined behavior.
-But it's fine, there's no unsafe in sight.
+But it's fine, there's no unsafe in sight ;3

 ```rust
 fn main() {